mozzarellaV8/federal-firearms-licenses/readme.md

 The ATF [publishes data on this FFL holders](https://www.atf.gov/firearms/listing-federal-firearms-licensees-ffls-2016) monthly, generally with the present year and two years previous.

-Additionally, an [annual commerce report](https://www.atf.gov/resource-center/data-statistics) is released, which contains numbers on weapons registrations, imports and taxes, and historical FFL data.
+Additionally, an [annual commerce report](https://www.atf.gov/resource-center/data-statistics)<sup>[1](#notes)</sup> is released, which contains numbers on weapons registrations, imports and taxes, and historical FFL data.
 With historical FFL data, we can broadly see how license counts have changed over time - from 1975-2015.

-## A Brief History in Numbers
+# A Brief History in Numbers

 Before delving into American characteristics and how they relate to Federal Firearms Licenses, a quick look at the ATF Commerce Report provides a numerical history of FFLs - something to establish our place in time.

-By the 9 Types of FFLs as defined by the ATF, how have the counts changed from 1975 to 2015<sup>[1](#works-cited)</sup>?
+By the 9 Types of FFLs as defined by the ATF, how have the counts changed from 1975 to 2015<sup>[2](#works-cited)</sup>?

 ![FFL-History](presentation/assets/TypesOverTime.jpg)

+Quick observations:
 - Looking specifically at Destructive Devices - the number has increased steadily and heavily since 1975.
 - Manufacturers of Ammunition have gone down dramatically.
-- around 2010, Manufacturers of Firearms began to increase steadily.
+- Around 2010: Manufacture of Firearms began to increase steadily.
-- peak of all FFL types appears to have happened in the early 1990s.
+- peak of all FFL types appears to have happened in the early 1990s - what was happening in America at this time?

 # Notes

-<sup>1</sup> Mass shootings in the United States by year, [Wikipedia](https://en.wikipedia.org/wiki/Category:Mass_shootings_in_the_United_States_by_year).
-Accessed March 27th, 2017.
+<sup>1</sup> _"Firearms Commerce Report in the United States"_, [atf.gov](https://www.atf.gov/resource-center/data-statistics)

 <sup>2</sup>Tufte-style sparkline plot originally translated to R by [Lukasz Piwek](http://motioninsocial.com/tufte/).